Zainscity/AI_-_Humanoid_Robotics_Textbook/docs/module1/ros2-topics.md

 ## What is a Topic?

 A topic is a named channel that nodes use to communicate with each other.
 Nodes can **publish** messages to a topic, and other nodes can **subscribe** to that topic to receive the messages.
 This publish/subscribe model is a flexible and powerful way to decouple nodes from each other.
+Think of it like a mailing list: a publisher sends an email to the list, and everyone who has subscribed to that list receives a copy.

 A key feature of topics is that they create an anonymous, many-to-many communication channel.
 A publisher doesn't know which nodes (or how many) are subscribed, and a subscriber doesn't know where the messages are coming from.
 This decoupling is essential for building large, modular robotics systems.